Do home EV chargers need Wi-Fi?

 Since home electric car chargers can come with either Wi-Fi connectivity or 4G mobile connectivity, many of our customers ask which is better for a home electric car charger.

-In short, Wi-Fi-enabled EV chargers are not better than mobile-data-enabled chargers, and it simply depends on your personal circumstances and choice which you choose.
-They both provide the same access to the unit’s designated smart features; it is simply the connection that is different.
+In short, Wi-Fi-enabled EV chargers are not better than mobile-data-enabled chargers; it simply depends on your personal circumstances and preferences as to which you choose.
+Both types of home chargers provide the same access to the unit’s designated smart features -it’s only the connection that is different.

-When deciding between the two, you should take into consideration the following:
+When trying to decide between the two, you should take into consideration the following:

 1. Cost